Monty Burns' Fleeing Circus: Production

-The couch gag for this episode parodies the intro to the animated series Adventure Time, recreating its opening sequence with Simpsons characters in place of the show's usual cast, such as Bart as Finn the Human and Homer as Jake the Dog.
+The couch gag for this episode parodies the intro to the animated series Adventure Time, recreating its opening sequence with Simpsons characters in place of the show's usual cast, such as Bart Simpson as Finn the Human and Homer Simpson as Jake the Dog.
 The lyrics to the Adventure Time theme were rewritten accordingly, with its series creator Pendleton Ward, who sings the original lyrics, also performing the parody version.

 In August 2016, Fox Television Group chairman and CEO Dana Walden announced that Amy Schumer would appear on the season premieres of The Simpsons, Family Guy, and Bob's Burgers as three different characters on the same night.
 Executive producer Al Jean said that the producers of the three shows wanted to do episodes with musical themes and wanted to have a funny woman to guest star in the episodes.
 Schumer would have a small role on the Simpsons episode because her casting was late in the production process.
 Schumer recorded her roles on the three shows at the same time over the telephone.
 For the Simpsons episode, Schumer played Mr. Burns' mother in flashbacks.